willynilly/omeka-textmate-bundle/README.md

 mkdir /Library/Application Support/TextMate/Bundles

-2. Change directories to the Bundles directory and checkout the git repo into
+2. Change directories to the Bundles directory and checkout the git repo into it.

-/Library/Application Support/TextMate/Bundles/Omeka
+/Library/Application Support/TextMate/Bundles

-3. Create a symbolic link from the checked bundle into the Bundles directory

-ln -s Omeka/Omeka.tmbundle  Omeka.tmbundle